open-policy-agent/opa/docs/content/external-data.md

 ### Recommended usage: Dynamic, Medium-sized data

 This approach is very similar to the bundle approach except it updates the data stored in OPA with deltas instead of an entire snapshot at a time.
 Because the data is updated as deltas, this approach is well-suited for data that changes frequently.
 It assumes the data can fit entirely in memory and so is well-suited to small and medium-sized data sets.

+### Ecosystem Projects

+Some OPA Ecosystem projects support pushing data into OPA.
+{{<
+ecosystem_feature_link
+key="external-data-realtime-push"
+singular_intro="There is currently 1 project"
+singular_link="listed on the OPA Ecosystem page" singular_outro="which implements push updates to OPA data." plural_intro="There are" plural_link="COUNT projects" plural_outro="listed in the OPA Ecosystem which implement push updates to OPA data."
+>}}

 ## Option 5: Pull Data during Evaluation